rhauser15/rhauser-buildChallenge-Feb/README.md

    6. Response data will be written by calling the /write function when a user responds.
 If the entire survey is completed, the "customerCompleted" attribute of the database will be set to "true".

 **Limits**: Twilio currently limits the API to 100 concurrent inbound calls.
-This is why the readExecute2 function is not recommended to be set past 100 records/executions.
+The application design will still complete all executions, but is designed around this limit. (readExecute2 is not recommended to exceed 100 studio executions at a time.)

 The Airtable API is also limited to 100 results per API call.
 This is why the provision function will only receive a "page" of 100 records at a time.